DaveGamble/cJSON/docs/UnityConfigurationGuide.md

 this behavior, add `UNITY_OMIT_OUTPUT_FLUSH_HEADER_DECLARATION`.

+##### `UNITY_WEAK_ATTRIBUTE`

+##### `UNITY_WEAK_PRAGMA`

-##### `UNITY_SUPPORT_WEAK`
+##### `UNITY_NO_WEAK`

-For some targets, Unity can make the otherwise required `setUp()` and `tearDown()` functions optional.
-This is a nice convenience for test writers since `setUp` and `tearDown` don't often actually _do_ anything.
-If you're using gcc or clang, this option is automatically defined for you.
+For some targets, Unity can make the otherwise required setUp() and tearDown() functions optional.
+This is a nice convenience for test writers since setUp and tearDown don’t often actually do anything.
+If you’re using gcc or clang, this option is automatically defined for you.
 Other compilers can also support this behavior, if they support a C feature called weak functions.
-A weak function is a function that is compiled into your executable _unless_ a non-weak version of the same function is defined elsewhere.
+A weak function is a function that is compiled into your executable unless a non-weak version of the same function is defined elsewhere.
 If a non-weak version is found, the weak version is ignored as if it never existed.
-If your compiler supports this feature, you can let Unity know by defining `UNITY_SUPPORT_WEAK` as the function attributes that would need to be applied to identify a function as weak.
-If your compiler lacks support for weak functions, you will always need to define `setUp` and `tearDown` functions (though they can be and often will be just empty).
+If your compiler supports this feature, you can let Unity know by defining UNITY_WEAK_ATTRIBUTE or UNITY_WEAK_PRAGMA as the function attributes that would need to be applied to identify a function as weak.
+If your compiler lacks support for weak functions, you will always need to define setUp and tearDown functions (though they can be and often will be just empty).
+You can also force Unity to NOT use weak functions by defining UNITY_NO_WEAK.
 The most common options for this feature are:

 _Example:_
-        #define UNITY_SUPPORT_WEAK weak
+        #define UNITY_WEAK_ATTRIBUTE weak
-        #define UNITY_SUPPORT_WEAK __attribute__((weak))
+        #define UNITY_WEAK_ATTRIBUTE __attribute__((weak))
+        #define UNITY_WEAK_PRAGMA
+        #define UNITY_NO_WEAK

 ##### `UNITY_PTR_ATTRIBUTE`